 After the half-life expires your body then starts to feel the withdrawal from them.
 Withdrawal symptoms of most of these medications are as follows:

-The problem with all these medications is that as you continue to take them your body builds up a tolerance for them.
+Another problem with all these medications is that as you continue to take them your body builds up a tolerance for them.
 Requiring you to take more and more of them to get the same desired effect.
 In considering getting off these medications please be aware that you can not just stop taking them abruptly.
 In fact, you can’t stop taking them by reducing them beyond a very small percentage at a time.
-These medications are more dangerous then you may have been lead to believe.
-In fact, you may not have been told anything about their side effects, withdrawal symptoms or half lives by the person who prescribed them to you.
+These medications are more dangerous than you may have been lead to believe.
+In fact, you may not have been told anything about their side effects, withdrawal symptoms or half-lives by the person who prescribed them to you.
 To get off of these medications is a complex task.
-I wouldn’t advise someone on them to try getting off of them without significant support.
+I wouldn’t advise someone on them to try getting off of them without knowlegable support.

 Another issue with them is that these medications actually get you stuck in your mind.
 This actually works against what can help you in relaxing and getting to sleep naturally.
 This issue may not be well understood.

-There are a number of issues that can contribute to stopping a person from getting to sleep naturally.
-One is that of the mind.
+Our mind is a problem-solving device.
 When we are stuck in our mind it takes us into the past at our hurts and pains or into the future trying to deal with our perceived problems.
-Our mind is a problem-solving device.
 So it can get stuck going back and forth into the past and future focusing on our problem.
 This then can become part of the problem in getting ourselves to rest and deeper natural relaxation states.

 That is why it’s very deceptive when taking them.
 Say the medications create anxiety.
 But the person had anxiety long before taking the medications.
 When you tell them that the medications create anxiety they think that it’s not much different than the anxiety they always had.
 Same thing with any other symptoms.
 So in that sense, the symptoms that a person gets from taking medications are “masked” from the person taking them.